Douglas Page

 Recent Presentations

-2023 Latin American Peace Science Society Annual Meeting: “Citizens’ Perspectives on the Legitimacy of Inclusive Peace Processes: Experimental Evidence from Nepal” (with Caroline Hartzell and Mason Clark)
+2023 American Political Science Association Annual Meeting: “Conflict-Related Victimization and Parochial Responses to Violence in Ukraine” (with Samuel Whitt); “Citizens’ Perspectives on Inclusive Peace Processes: Experimental Evidence from Nepal” (with Caroline Hartzell)

 2022 American Political Science Association Annual Meeting: “Is Happiness Polarizing Voters?
 Green and Far Right Voting in Western Europe” (with Noah Albanese)